A field guide on how to identify and propagate Helenium (Helenium autumnale), a zone 2 perennial shrub native to North America.

 How to Identify Helenium (Helenium autumnale)

-The leaves of Helenium autumnale are long and slender, with a pointed tip.
-They are green on top and paler on the bottom, and have a wavy, serrated margin.
+The leaves of Helenium autumnale are elliptical to lance-shaped with serrated margins.
+They are green on top, paler on the bottom, and grow on the stalks in alternate arrangements.

 Helenium flowers have a daisy-like appearance.
 They are orange or yellow in color and have a long, cone-shaped center.